Alexandru Mățan: Return to Columbus Crew

 Mățan returned to Columbus at the start of 2023, after Rapid București did not trigger the purchase option in his loan.
 On 18 March, he scored his first goal for the Crew in a 2–1 league loss to New York Red Bulls.

 On 12 October 2024, Mățan scored his first professional hat-trick against the New England Revolution at Lower.com Field.

 Dibba Al-Hisn

 After a four-year tenure with Columbus, Mățan left as a free agent to sign with UAE Pro League club Dibba Al-Hisn in February 2025.
+He left the club after just six months.

+Panetolikos

+Mățan joined Greek club Panetolikos on 11 August 2025, signing a one-year contract.

+St. Louis City SC

+Mățan made his return to Major League Soccer, signing with St. Louis City SC, with the signing being announced on 21 July 2026.

 International career

 On 21 March 2018, Mățan scored twice for the Romania national under-19 team in a 4–0 victory over Serbia at the Ilie Oană Stadium in Ploiești.

 In 2021, Mățan featured for the under-21 side in the UEFA European Championship.
 He made three appearances in the eventual group-stage exit, and contributed with the equaliser in a 2–1 win against hosts Hungary on 27 March.